ViktorNikoloov/SoftUni/README.md

    |<a href="https://softuni.bg/trainings/3221/entity-framework-core-february-2021"> Entity Framework Core </a>| *In Progress* |

 <p align="center">All tasks and homeworks are done with result 100/100 points<p>

-# SoftUni
-Homeworks and projects during my education at SoftUni.